 Height: Males 22 - 23 inches (56 - 61cm) Females 21 1/2 - 22 1/2 inches (51 - 56 cm) Weight: Dogs 65- 75 pounds (27 - 36 kg) Females 60-70 pounds (25 – 32 kg)

-Prone to cancer including mass cell tumors.
-Also prone to hip dysplasia, Von Willebrand's disease, heart problems and congenital eye defects.
+They are prone to cancer including mass cell tumors, hip dysplasia, Von Willebrand's disease, heart problems and congenital eye defects.
 Skin allergies are common in Golden Retrievers and often require veterinary attention.
-Gain weight easily; do not overfeed.
+They gain weight easily so do not overfeed.

 This breed will do okay in an apartment if sufficiently exercised.
 They are moderately active indoors and will do best with at least a medium to large yard.
 What they care about the most is being close to you.

 The Golden Retriever needs to be taken on a daily, brisk, off leash walk, jog or run alongside you when you bicycle, where the dog is made to heel beside or behind the person holding the lead, as instinct tells a dog that the leader leads the way and that leader needs to be the human.
 In addition, they like to retrieve balls and other toys.
 Be sure to exercise this dog well to avoid hyperactivity.